This is the place where I set out to document my wanderings in Excel. In my case, this boils down to:

 Dataviz and Excel

 Fast forward a few years to 2012.
-My boss asks my team, Risk Management at the time, who’s willing to craft a financial risk dashboard?
+My boss asks my team who’s willing to craft a financial risk dashboard?
 I volunteered, thinking it to be a great opportunity to learn more about the financial side of risk management – I was into internal audits and operational risk back then.

-The first two things I did in pursuing this new task were googling “Excel dashboard” and “Dashboard best practice”.
+The first thing I did was googling “Excel dashboard” and “Dashboard best practice”.
 Next thing you know, I was learning all about data visualization at perceptualedge.com.
 And I enrolled in Chandoo’s Excel School training program, with the additional Dashboarding module.
-Heaven on earth!

 Things finally started to make sense to me.
 Studying cognitive psychology wasn’t in vain after all – it proved a very useful background for learning about data visualization theory.
 And what was already latent, now became totally obvious – Excel’s the tool I am determined to master.